-Calling all denim and shoe enthusiasts—your summer style tips have arrived.
-Jeans and shoes are a few of the most-loved—and most-worn—items in many closets.
-But which ones pair well together comes down to a bit of trial and error.
-With the plethora of styles, there are lots of possible combinations, but not all of them work.
+Calling all denim and shoe enthusiasts: Your summer-style tips have arrived.
+Jeans and shoes are a few of the most-loved, and most-worn, items in many closets, but which ones pair well together comes down to a bit of trial and error.
+With the plethora of styles out there, there are lots of possible combinations, but not all of them work.

-Curious to find out the learnings of Who What Wear’s editors, I asked them to weigh in with their style advice and which shoes they would never wear with jeans.
-It turns out that they all have some great advice on the subject.
-Most of them come down to silhouettes or lengths that don’t work with certain shoe styles and ahead, they’re breaking down the specific pairings to avoid.
-Go on to find out which shoes not to wear with jeans and to shop our edit of the best combos to wear for the season ahead.
+Curious to find out what Who What Wear’s editors have learned, I asked them to weigh in on which shoes they would never wear with jeans.
+It turns out they all have great perspectives on the subject.
+Most of the advice comes down to which silhouettes and lengths don’t work with certain shoe styles.
+Ahead, they break down the specific pairings to avoid.
+Read on to find out which shoes you shouldn't wear with jeans and then shop our edit of the best combos to wear for the season ahead.

-“Jeans on the baggier side (looser and long—aka not cropped) with mules that cover a lot of the foot are a combination that I always try but end up not wearing.
-Maybe if I was model height it would be a different story, but I find it's not my favorite look on my 5’4” frame.
-Those types of jeans work better for me when you can see some foot, such as a pair of barely there sandals.”
+“Jeans on the baggier side (looser and long—i.e., not cropped) with mules that cover a lot of the foot are a combination I always try but end up not wearing.
+Maybe if I were model height it would be a different story, but I find it's not my favorite look on my 5’4” frame.
+Those types of jeans work better for me when you can see some foot, as with a pair of barely there sandals.”

 I always avoid cropped jeans with ankle boots since I find the proportions always look off.
 Instead, I opt for a cool mule.

 “I would never wear wide-leg jeans with flats.
-I think they’re the perfect jeans to wear with at least low block heels (or something higher) to take full advantage of their leg-lengthening effects.”
+I think they’re the perfect jeans to wear with low-block heels (or something even higher) to take full advantage of their leg-lengthening effects.”